VW and Audi Performance Software Tuning – Authorized Dealer

 Step 5 – Dyno Testing

 Once initial testing and modifications are complete and the software is reaching its full potential on the road, Dyno testing is again carried out.
 Power, Torque output and delivery are monitored and logged.
-Any further modifications deemed necessary are carried out and the software is finalised.
+Any further modifications deemed necessary are carried out and the software is finalized.

 Step 6 – Building in Adjustability

 External factors can dramatically affect the performance of an engine.
-By adding further programming the software can be enhanced to include switching, building in adjustability, to take into account the external factors and minimise the affects.
+By adding further programming the software can be enhanced to include switching, building in adjustability, to take into account the external factors and minimize the affects.
 For example, timing will be adjusted depending on the grade of fuel and/or boost levels can be adjusted depending on the outside air temperature as this affects the air density.
-Once switching is programmed into the software, performance is again tested and settings optimised for each variation.
+Once switching is programmed into the software, performance is again tested and settings optimized for each variation.